weaviate/weaviate-io/developers/weaviate/current/client-libraries/python.md

 import weaviate

 client_credentials_config = weaviate.AuthClientCredentials(
-  "client_secret",
+  client_secret = "client_secret",
-  "scope1 scope2" # optional, depends on the configuration of your identity provider )
+  scope = "scope1 scope2" # optional, depends on the configuration of your identity provider )

 # Initiate the client with the auth config